 Occasionally some people report a rough chow chow having a much higher level of activity after shaving.
 This is often the chow chow of which the owner does not have enough time to spend on correct daily maintenance of the long hair - and therefore it has been shaved.
 It would appear that this chow chow is so relieved to no longer be discomforted by a neglected coat, that it does feel very happy to have it all taken care of by means of a 'short cut'.

-There is a bit of talk amongst some breeders about varieties of short hair.
+Using terms common to Sharpei's, some breeders debate varieties of short hair.
 Generally speaking the hair of a smooth is anywhere from 2cm - 6cm in length, the longer hair is in areas where vital body parts are to be protected.
 This is a correct, natural way of growth.
 It would be unfair to define ('name') a coat's natural appearance judged upon show ring presentation, as exhibitors often will groom the hair to look a certain way, hoping thereby to improve chances of winning.

 Some pride themselves upon 'brush coated' smooths - where it is claimed the coat is more offstanding (guardhair standing away from the body).
 Others pride themselves upon the 'flat coated' smooths, claiming them to be historically more correct, (where the guard hair lies somewhat tighter to the body).
 Even others claim the shorter the hair, the more correct the smooth.
 Yet within all of these claims, one will find the undercoat makes the hair generally offstanding from the skin, a basic requirement which provides a regulatory layer between the skin & the elements.